 Are Chiropractic Adjustments Safe?

-The chiropractic adjustment has proved through peer-reviewed research to be an extremely safe treatment when delivered properly and in the correct situations.
-When compared to medical interventions such as over the counter medications, prescription drugs, surgery, and injections, chiropractic adjustments carry significantly fewer risks and have no significant long-lasting side effects.
+Chiropractic adjustments and joint manipulation techniques have been studied extensively and have shown through peer-reviewed research to be an extremely safe treatment when used appropriately and by a trained provider.
+When compared to other treatments (over the counter medications and prescription drugs, surgery, and injections) chiropractic adjustments have significantly less serious risks and side effects.

 In some situations chiropractic adjustments may not be the best treatment for your injury or conditions.
 Our providers are trained to recognize these situations and have other treatments to offer that can be just as effective.
 If we think it’s necessary to see a different provider we will inform you and make sure you find appropriate treatment.

 What Types of Chiropractic Adjustments Do We Use?

 Our chiropractors primarily utilize diversified chiropractic manipulative therapy.
 Diversified chiropractic adjustments are the most common and most researched treatment method used by chiropractors accross the world.